-- Fall 2014.
+- Spring 2015.
 The adoption timeline aims to coincide with the Mid-Region Council of Government’s update of the long-range, regional Metropolitan Transportation Plan, the 2040 MTP, which occurs every 5 years, in order to address the City’s recommendations, projects, and proposed facilities in the MTP.
 The 2040 MTP is to be adopted in April 2015.